LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 {...}
 ```

-You provide this with a delegate that will be executed anytime a subscription is made.
+You provide this with a delegate that will be executed each time a subscription is made.
 Your delegate will be passed an `IObserver<T>`.
 Logically speaking, this represents the observer passed to the `Subscribe` method, although in practice Rx puts a wrapper around that for various reasons.
 You can call the `OnNext`/`OnError`/`OnCompleted` methods as you need.
 This is one of the few scenarios where you will work directly with the `IObserver<T>` interface.
 Here's a simple example that produces two items:

 ```csharp
 private IObservable<string> SomeLetters()